-In June 1999, the Supreme Court issued its opinion in the seminal case of L.C & E.W vs. Olmstead.
-The plaintiffs in that case were two women with dual diagnoses of mental illness and mental retardation, who had a history of treatment in institutional settings.
+In June 1999, the Supreme Court issued its opinion in the seminal case of L.C and E.W vs. Olmstead.
+The plaintiffs in that case were two women with dual diagnoses of mental illness and mental retardation and a history of treatment in institutional settings.
 Although both women had been assessed and recommended for relocation to community-based treatment, they both remained hospitalized.
 They sued in federal court, challenging their continued confinement in violation of Title II of the Americans with Disabilities Act (ADA).

 The court held that unjustified institutional isolation is discrimination based on disability.
 Title II of the ADA provides that qualified individuals with a disability may not be subjected to discrimination.
 Under the ADA, qualified individuals are persons who, with or without reasonable modifications to rules, policies, or practices, meet the essential eligibility requirements to receive services or participate in programs or activities provided by a public agency or organization.
 The court held that the state may generally rely on the reasonable assessments made by its own professionals in determining whether an individuals meets the essential eligibility requirements to live in a community-based setting.